Darvas Boxes Settings Explained

 - Modern by 1st Pivot (Upper or Lower based on which Pivot was first)

 For all Classic modes, the indicator uses Price High and Low for Calculation.
 And for Modern modes, it uses the Closing prices.

 It will look for these number of past bars for High/Low Pivot Points.
-It will be shown by a blue dot for High Pivot and Red dot for low Pivot:
+Blue dot is for High Pivot and Red dot is for low Pivot: